Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Continental Grand Prix 5000 S TR

-The Continental Grand Prix 5000 S TR replaced the popular 5000 TL, Conti’s first tubeless tire.
-The company set high expectations for the S TR, notably its claims of reduced rolling resistance, hookless compatibility, and easier installation than the TL.
+The Continental Grand Prix 5000 S TR replaced the popular 5000 TL, Conti’s first tubeless tire, in late Fall 2021.

-My fellow In The Know Cycling testers and I found this tire’s performance and ease of installation superior to others available when we first began testing them.
-They became the standard against which we compare tubeless tires that have followed and the benchmark tire we use to test different wheelsets.
+Since then, my fellow In The Know Cycling testers and I have found this tire’s overall performance and ease of installation superior to all other everyday training and road racing tires that have come after.
+It has become the standard against which we compare tubeless tires and the benchmark tire we use when testing wheelsets.

 On the plus side, the Grand Prix 5000 S TR in the right size should make for a low aero drag combination when installed on the range of modern road disc rims.
-The 25mm S TR sets up narrower on the wheels I tested, whose outside rim width is between 26mm and 28mm, than any of the others on review.
-And, the 28mm size S TR is nearly as narrow or narrower (and sufficiently aero) as the best of the other tubeless tires on rims that measure 30mm and wider.
+The 28mm labeled S TR is nearly as narrow or narrower (and sufficiently aero) as the best of the other tubeless tires on rims that measure 30mm and wider, no matter whether the internal rim width is 21mm, 23mm, or 25mm wide.
+(UCI recommends at least a 29mm labeled tire for 25mm internal rims, but we’ve never found that to be an issue when riding and racing that combination.)

 If you have even a minimum amount of experience installing tubeless tires, you’ll find that few of the best these days require levers to get them on the newer designs of road disc wheels that meet the ETRTO standard.
 Yet, the S TR goes on with noticeably less effort than most and inflates on nearly every wheelset I tested with a regular floor pump.

-Continental’s most jaw-dropping claim is that the Grand Prix 5000 S TR is 20% faster than the TL.
-While they don’t define what they mean by faster, what makes it possible, or under what conditions it’s faster, I’ll assume they’re talking about the extra speed that might come from a combination of less aero drag from being narrower, lower tire loss rolling resistance, and lighter weight than the TL.
+When it introduced the Grand Prix 5000 S TR, Continental’s most jaw-dropping claim was that the tire is 20% faster than its predecessor 5000 TL.
+While the company doesn’t define what it means by faster, why it is faster, or under what conditions it’s faster, I’ll assume Continental is talking about the extra speed that might come from a combination of less aero drag from being narrower, having lower tire loss rolling resistance, and being lighter than the TL.

-Even with the S TR setting up narrower than the TL on the same rim, both being narrower on the rim wouldn’t come anywhere near a 5% reduction in aero drag, let alone anything approaching 20%.
+Even with the S TR setting up narrower than the TL on the same rim, it wouldn’t come anywhere near a 5% reduction in aero drag, let alone anything approaching 20%.

-It’s still a very low tire-loss rolling resistance number, one that only the Michelin Power Cup TLR and Vittoria Corsa Pro TLR match among everyday tubeless tires.
-But once again, they overpromised on something they really didn’t need to.
+It’s still a very low tire-loss rolling resistance number, one that only the Michelin Power Cup TLR and Vittoria Corsa Pro TLR essentially match among everyday tubeless tires.
+But once again, Continental overpromised on something they really didn’t need to.

 We have punctured a couple of the S TRs over the last few years, but considering all the miles that the half-dozen pairs we’ve been using have seen, flats have not been an issue.

 My advice?
 Keep the sealant topped off on this and any tubeless tire.
-With the right level of sealant, tubeless tires are still far more puncture-resilient than tubed and clinchers.
+With the right level of sealant, tubeless tires are still far more puncture-resilient than clinchers with tubes.

 This Grand Prix 5000 S TR’s road feel – its comfort, handling, grip – is good.
-While not quite to the outstanding level of the Veloflex Corsa Race TLR and Vittoria Corsa Pro TLR we’ve reviewed below, it’s very good and on par with what we enjoyed with the TL.
+While not quite to the outstanding level of the Vittoria Corsa Pro TLR we’ve reviewed below, it’s very good and on par with the average rating in this category of tires.

 The S TR’s handling through corners is worthy of your total trust.
 We push it hard in crits, sweeping downhill turns, and fast group rides and come away feeling very confident that the S TR is riding shotgun, able to cover our flanks (and keep us upright).